 Terrorism is a threat throughout the world.
 More information:

-Due to risks associated with smuggling activities at non-official border crossings, use only official border crossing check points.
+Smuggling at non-official border crossings can increase risks.
+Use only official border crossing check points.
 Smugglers use non-official border crossing, making these more risky.
 Border crossings are often not staffed at night.
-Cross borders in the morning to allow sufficient time to reach your destination before dark.
+Cross them in the morning to allow sufficient time to reach your destination before dark.

 Unmarked mine fields are located on both sides of the Honduras-Nicaragua border, especially in the Rio Coco region, the Choluteca and El Paraiso provinces, and in the area near the Atlantic Coast.
 Don't stray from known safe roads and areas.

 Tours and adventure activities

 Transport and tour operators don't always follow recommended safety precautions and maintenance standards, including for adventure activities such as scuba diving.
-They may not provide safety equipment such as lifejackets and seatbelts may not be provided.
+They may not provide safety equipment such as lifejackets and seatbelts.
 Rescue services may not be as effective as those in Australia.